vilt23/aws-bootcamp-cruddur-2023/journal/week3.md

-## Implement authentication to backendassets/week3/Week%203%20-%20BackEnd%20cognito%20id%20DockeComposeYML.png
+## Implement authentication to backend

 #### To make the app more secure We need to protect the API endpoints by passing along the access token.